-The Animal Free Research UK Summer Studentship & Summer Fellowship schemes have been established to assist undergraduate or recently graduated students in gaining practical animal-replacement research experience by working in a laboratory environment.
+The Animal Free Research UK Summer Student Programme was established to assist undergraduate or recently graduated students in gaining practical animal-replacement research experience by working in a laboratory environment.

 These short summer projects are a great way to get students to begin their research careers.
 They also allow students the opportunity to gain a better understanding of how to conduct animal-free research.
 Former students have found that these short projects influence their career decisions and encourage them to pursue non-animal based research careers.

 - For undergraduates who have completed at least 2 years of a degree relevant to advancing replacement science (biomedical science etc.)

 - Duration: 8 weeks

 - Projects must show the potential to replace any regulated animal experiments in the UK.

 Students must be studying on a biomedical science or related degree course.
 Students cannot apply for the funding for either scheme directly.
 Applications must be made by a staff member at an appropriate research facility (University, Hospital, Research Institute).
 We encourage students who wish to undertake a Summer Research project to get in touch with a potential supervisor to discuss the opportunity to work with them.
 The supervisor may then apply as the grant holder on their behalf.

 Supervisors (grant holders) do not need to be tenured or have a permanent contract to apply; PostDocs, Research Assistants, Technicians or Lab managers are also eligible to be the Grant holder for the Summer project.

 Summer projects must show the potential to replace any regulated animal experiments in the UK.
 We particularly welcome projects with the potential to replace the use of cats, dogs or primates in regulated procedures in the UK.

 Research that requires or involves the use of animals (defined as any organism of the Kingdom Animalia, excluding humans) in any way, even though the ultimate aim may be to replace their use, will not be supported.